Académica Petróleos do Lobito

 Académica Petróleos do Lobito, usually known as Académica Lobito, are a football (soccer) club from Lobito, Angola.
 The club was founded in 1970 as Académica da Chilimba by Mr. Geraldo Guiado and a few associates.
-In 1981, a sponsoring deal with Angolan state-owned oil company Sonangol resulted in the club's name to be changed to the current designation.
+In 1981, a sponsorship deal with Angolan state-owned oil company Sonangol resulted in the club's name being changed to the current designation.

-They are competing in 2009 in the Girabola.
+They are competing in 2025 in the Girabola.
 They play their home games at Estádio do Buraco.